jhu-cs-uima-sp24/TeamP-AiFeel/README.md

 - (Extra implementation not planned for Spring 1) User can customize profile picture with camera photos or photo album), this is only implemented in CreateProfile Activity and is not connected with firebase database yet.

 ### Journal Entry
+ - Today's journal entry pre-populated with today's date
+ - Allows for user input of the journal entry
+ - Constraints on the user input to fit the journal page
+ - Clicking the send button indicates a new message in the mailbox from the AI
+ - Clicking the mailbox button clears the inbox and opens a pop-up with the AI response
+ - Journal entry is saved automatically throughout the course of the day
+ - Mailbox status (new mail vs no new mail) is saved throughout the course of the day
+ - Navigatable from the NavBar

 ### Calendar
 - Created calendar xml file to display calendar on home page
 - Functioning calendar so that it is linked so that date layout corresponds to months/years